AliRzaev/vyatsu-schedule-backend/README.md

 ### Tests

+Unit tests

+`python -m unittest discover -s tests`

+API integration tests (MONGODB_URI env variable must be defined)

 **Be attentive!** Some test cases may **wipe out** data in your database.
 Please ensure that you run tests with database for testing, not for production

-`python -m unittest discover -s tests`
+`python -m unittest discover -s tests -p it*.py`

 ### Groups info updater